AhmedR236/Global-Health-Analysis-Project/README.md

 ### Tools:

--Python (Data Analysis)
+- Python (Data Analysis)
--Power Bi (Data Visualization)
+- Power Bi (Data Visualization)
--Excel (Observing the dataset)
+- Excel (Observing the dataset)

 ### Data Cleaning:

 The dataset was imported using the panda's library in Python.
-Initial inspection (head() and info()) was performed to understand the data types.
+Initial inspection head() and info()) was performed to understand the data types.
 I handled missing values by using using isnull().sum().
 However upon observation there was no missing values.
 I removed duplicates by using the drop_duplicates() function to eliminate duplicate rows to ensure accuracy and avoid redundant data.
 I then verified numerical columns such as Prevalence Rate (%), Recovery Rate (%), and Mortality Rate (%) were correctly recognized as numerical types.
 The cleaned dataset was saved as global_health_cleaned.csv.

 ### Exploratory Data Analysis (EDA):